ARMmbed/mbed-os-examples-docs_only/APIs_Drivers/Timeout_HelloWorld/README.md

 # Timeout example

-This example shows how to use a Timeout to schedule delayed events.
+This example shows how to use Timeout to schedule delayed events.